HomeBlogAir Transportation Has the Highest Per-Company Hearing Loss Rate in America. Here's Why.

 Pushback & Taxiway Ops

-Tug engine noise plus jet blast and ground idle thrust from the aircraft being pushed.
-Headset communications compound hearing protection compliance challenges.
+Tug engine noise plus jet blast from the aircraft being pushed.
+Headset use compounds compliance challenges.

 85–110 dBA